Back to Unit Award Citations

 Thanks for your contributions!

-HELP!
 We need more examples.
-Examples can be posted by using the form below.
+Examples can be contributed by using the form below.

 For exceptionally meritorious service.
 During the period 14 November 2009 to 16 November 2010, the Headquarters and Headquarters Troop, 3d Squadron, 17th Cavalry Regiment and its subordinate units displayed exceptionally meritorious service as United States Army Air Cavalry Task Force Lighthorse assigned to Task Force Falcon in support of Operation Enduring Freedom X. The task force distinguished itself by providing full spectrum aviation operations to Combined Joint Task Force-101 and International Security Assistance Forces including both the 4th Brigade Combat Team of the 4th Infantry Division and the 1st Brigade Combat team of the 101st Infantry Division.
 The outstanding performance of duty of Task Force Lighthorse is in keeping with the finest traditions of military service and reflects distinct credit upon itself, Task Force Falcon, Combined Joint Task Force-101, and the United States Army.